bonolo2s/Gratitude-Journal-BackEnd/README.md

 ## Usage
 Once the server runs, you can interact with the APIs using any HTTP client like curl, Postman, or even your browser.

+## Contribution
+Contributions are welcome!
+If you're interested in contributing, here are some guidelines:
+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Make your changes in your branch.
+4. Submit a pull request.

+Please ensure your code adheres to the existing style for consistency.

 ## Contact Info
 WhatsApp: 0727525285